 Home Education Festivals is a non profit organisation which runs home education events in the UK.
-Most notably they organise and run the Home Education Families’ Festival (HEFF) every summer and more recently the WinterHEFF event.
+Most notably they organise and run the Home Education Families’ Festival (HEFF) every summer.

 There is a volunteer based board of directors who oversee the organisation of the events and a large community of other volunteers who all help run the events.